 Growing up, my mom had a few unique recipes that I loved, and one was her Swedish meatballs.
 I didn’t always know the proper names; to me, this was just her grape jelly meatballs recipe.

 More than just a favorite recipe, making these meatballs is a special memory.
-My sister and I felt so grown up rolling the meatballs —it made us feel like we were part of something special.
+My sister and I felt so grown-up rolling the meatballs.
+It made us feel like we were part of something special.

 Years later, I found my mom’s old recipe box and rediscovered the meatball recipe.
 Like most of her recipes, this one needed to be adjusted for my gluten-free diet.
-But it was easy as I simply replaced the regular bread crumbs with a gluten-free version.
+But it was easy, as I simply replaced the regular bread crumbs with a gluten-free version.
 Now, I can relive those cherished memories and enjoy the meatballs without any worries.

 What you need to make gluten-free Swedish meatballs

-- Ground beef
+- Ground beef – leaner is best

 - Gluten-free bread crumbs